M-Path

 Chris Hemmings, men's well-being, men's mental health & healthy masculinity expert

-Chris is a BACP psychotherapist and coach who specialises in working with men and boys – focussing on helping them to develop their emotional well-being.
+Chris is a BACP psychotherapist and coach who specialises in working with men – focussing on helping them to develop their emotional well-being.

-He’s also a professional public speaker and workshop facilitator who founded the M-Path programmes having worked in schools, universities and businesses across the UK and beyond ever since his book – looking at macho culture – was published in 2017.
+He’s also a professional public speaker and workshop facilitator who founded the M-Path programmes having worked in businesses across the UK and beyond ever since his book – looking at macho culture – was published in 2017.

 He previously spent ten years as a journalist, producing and presenting numerous documentaries on the subject of men and masculinity for the BBC, whilst also writing about it for numerous national newspapers.